madjugglers/pattern-book/03_four_person_patterns.md

 ![](./media/image14.png){width=50%}

 There is a whole family of benzene ring patterns, where movers juggle in a circle between two feeders.
-The Benzene Ring for Six and for Eight are much easier patterns to start, but Benzene Ring for Four is more fun.
+The Benzene Ring for Six and for Eight are easier patterns to learn, but Benzene Ring for Four is more fun.

 This version is in 3-count.